WxxShirley/GNN4TaskPlan/README.md

 │   └── user_prompt.py       --> Instruction Template
 ```

-### Reproducibility
+Codes of fine-tuning LLMs are under the **`finetunellm`** folder:
+* **LLM Fine-tune**  Using LoRA to fine-tune a LLM with training data coming from the ground-truth `<user_request, decomposed task steps, task invocation path>` triplets.
+During experiments, we fine-tune LLMs of different parameter scales, including **[CodeLLaMA-7B](https://huggingface.co/codellama/CodeLlama-7b-Instruct-hf)** and **[Vicuna-13B](https://huggingface.co/lmsys/vicuna-13b-v1.5)**.
+* **Inference based on Fine-tuned LLMs** Making direct inference based on fine-tuned LLMs.
+You have to specify the LLM's name and the ckpt_dir.

-Running scripts can be found in `finetunellm_script.sh`.
-We use 2 NVIDIA A100-80G GPUs for fine-tuning LLMs.
+Running scripts can be found in `finetunellm_script.sh` and we use 2 NVIDIA A100-80G GPUs for fine-tuning LLMs.